cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 <img src="plots/part4_pull_truth_exp_fit_poly.png" width="700"/>
 </details>

 The potential bias is defined as the (fitted) mean of the pull distribution.
-In this case it is -0.233.
+* What is our bias value?
+Have we generated enough toys to be confident of the bias value?
+You could try generating more toys if not.
 * What threshold do we use to define "acceptable" bias?

 From the pull definition, we see the bias value is defined relative to the total uncertainty in the signal strength (denominator of $\sigma_{fit}$).
 Some analyses use 0.14 as the threshold because a bias below this value would change the total uncertainty (when added in quadrature) by less than 1% (see equation below).
 Other analyses use 0.2 as this will change the total uncertainty by less than 2%.
 We should define the threshold before performing the bias study.

 $$ \sqrt{ 1^2 + 0.14^2} = 1.0098 $$

 * How does our bias value compare to the thresholds?
-If we are using a threshold of 0.2 then the bias in this case is outside the acceptable region!
-We therefore should account for this using a **spurious signal** method (see advanced exercises TBA).
+If we the bias is outside the acceptable region we should account for this using a **spurious signal** method (see advanced exercises TBA).
 * Repeat the bias study for each possible truth and fitted background function combinations.
 Do the bias values induced by the choice of background function merit adding a spurious signal component into the fit?
 * What would you expect the bias value to be for a background function that does not fit the data well?
 Should we be worried about such functions?
 What test could we use to reject such functions from the study beforehand?